CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Reporting_Guide.md

 ## Introduction

-Because OpenShift CI does not have reporting built into it's logic, we must configure and maintain our reporting step.
+Because OpenShift CI does not have reporting built into its logic, we must configure and maintain our reporting step.
 This process may change as we evolve our processes in OpenShift CI, but we have tried to make this step as easy as possible.
 Please see each section below to see how to report your scenarios to each of the platforms.

 ## TestGrid

 TestGrid is a Kubernetes community project that allow users to create dashboards of Prow job results.
-TestGrid uses it's configuration files to build these dashboards, retrieve the Prow job results of all jobs defined in the dashboards, and displays the results in a grid pattern
+TestGrid uses its configuration files to build these dashboards, retrieve the Prow job results of all jobs defined in the dashboards, and displays the results in a grid pattern

 Please see the following resources for more information about TestGrid: